gchure/phd/docs/src/chapter_06/section_05_microscopy.md

 Cells were grown in an identical manner to those used for measurement via flow cytometry (see Materials \& Methods of Chapter 2).
-Briefly, cells were grown overnight (between 10 and 13 hours) to saturation in rich media broth (LB) with $100\,\mu\text{g} \cdot \text{mL}^{-1}$ spectinomycin in a deep-well 96-well plate at $37^\circ \text{C}$.
+Briefly, cells were grown to saturation in rich media broth (LB) with $100\,\mu\text{g} \cdot \text{mL}^{-1}$ spectinomycin in a deep-well 96-well plate at $37^\circ \text{C}$.
 These cultures were then diluted 1000-fold into $500\,\mu\text{L}$ of M9 minimal medium supplemented